EmirhanNadirKaraman/nlp-histo-thesis/docs/REPRODUCE.md

 where in which paper it came from.
 Note the document ID is composite (`PMC10092619_HIS-82-254`), not a bare accession — the publisher's filename is part of it.

-**Three provenance experiments run against this restored database** (the ones the Step 8 note deferred).
+**Three provenance experiments run against this restored database** (three of the four the Step 8 note deferred — the grounding sweep E03 is the fourth, just below).
 All are read-only, free, and finish in seconds:

 ```bash
 python -m eval.silver.experiments.E02_provenance.provenance_metric              # corpus-level